aninadespont/portfolio_analyzer/README.md

     - Which stock would you like to add to your portfolio?
 Please enter the stock's ticker symbol.

 -	Weight allocation:
-    - What weight do you wish to put on {ticker}?
+    - What weight would you like to assign to {ticker}?
 Enter either a percentage or a decimal:

 **3. Analysis Settings:**